polynetwork/PIPs/PIPS/pip-1.md

 }
 ```

+The `registerAsset` is called by cross-chain transactions from other LockProxies.
+The purpose of this function is to update the `registry` mapping which will be checked when a user calls the `lock` function.
+This helps to ensure that the user does not call `lock` with incorrect parameters.

-The `registerAsset` function can be implemented as:
+In the LockProxy, `registerAsset` can be implemented as:
 ```
 function registerAsset(bytes memory argsBs, bytes memory fromContractAddr, uint64 fromChainId) onlyManagerContract public {
   TxRegisterAssetArgs memory args = _deserializTxRegisterAssetArgs(argsBs);